 Let´s take a look at some of the advantages of switching over to SpeakOn connectors in the near future:

 Because of the structure and the contact area with the sound source, SpeakOn connections can handle higher levels of current making them ideal especially for big PA systems that handle high volume.

-Since the actual connector for these kinds of cables is deep inside the plastic shielding, the risks of oxidation, corrosion and such are minimised.
+Since the actual connector for these kinds of cables is deep inside the plastic shielding, the risks of oxidation, corrosion, and such are minimized.
 This extends the life of the cable and at the same time helps audio quality due to the isolation.

 Twist And Lock